Skip to content

 • purpose-id - unique identifier of the purpose.
 As it was stated before, each Ledger instance will have a strict time boundaries, so each of them will run for different purposes.
 This is the way to distinguish them.

-• metadata - fully optional field, to add some arbitrary metadata to the block.
+• extra-header-data - fully optional field, to add some arbitrary data to the block header.

 Block: